The Iron Lady (film): Plot

 By 1990, Thatcher is shown as an imperious but ageing figure, ranting aggressively at her cabinet, refusing to accept that the "Poll Tax" is unjust, even while it is causing riots, and fiercely opposed to European integration.
 (Note: She refers anachronistically to the European Community (as it was then called) as the "European Union", its new name under the 1993 Maastricht Treaty, which became widely used by the end of the 1990s.
 See History of the European Union.)
-Her deputy, Geoffrey Howe, resigns after she humiliates him in a cabinet meeting.
+Her deputy, Geoffrey Howe, resigns after she needlessly chastises him in a cabinet meeting.
 Heseltine challenges her for the party leadership, and her loss of support from her cabinet colleagues forces her to resign as Prime Minister after eleven years in office.
 A teary-eyed Thatcher exits 10 Downing Street for the last time as Prime Minister with Denis comforting her.
 She is shown as still disheartened about it almost twenty years later.

-Eventually, Thatcher is shown packing her late husband's belongings and telling him it's time for him to go.
+Eventually, Thatcher is shown packing her late husband's belongings and telling him it is time for him to go.
 Denis' ghost leaves her as she cries that she is not yet ready to lose him, to which he replies, "You're going to be fine on your own... you always have been", before leaving forever.
 Having finally overcome her grief, she contentedly washes a teacup alone in her kitchen.